 What is marineLIVE trying to achieve?

-marineLIVE is following in the footsteps of our highly successful entoLIVE series, with the aim of making scientific research more accessible by raising awareness of research outputs, such as scientific papers, technical reports and biodiversity datasets. marineLIVE will focus on marine biology subjects and we believe that by breaking down the barriers (such as cost and language) for non-academic audiences (including naturalists and conservation practitioners) to access scientific outputs, it will lead to research being used more widely and enable more biodiversity sector volunteers and professionals to undertake evidence-based actions.
+marineLIVE follows in the footsteps of our highly successful entoLIVE series, with the aim of making scientific research more accessible by raising awareness of research outputs, such as scientific papers, technical reports and biodiversity datasets.
+Where entoLIVE focuses on invertebrates, marineLIVE focuses on marine biology.
+We believe that by breaking down the barriers (such as cost and language) for non-academic audiences (including naturalists and conservation practitioners) to access scientific outputs, it will lead to research being used more widely and enable more biodiversity sector volunteers and professionals to undertake evidence-based actions.

 What subjects does marineLIVE cover?